MicrosoftDocs/architecture-center/docs/guide/networking/ipv4-exhaustion-content.md

 ## Best practice: Non-routable landing zone spoke virtual networks

 RFC 1918 carves IP address blocks out of the IPv4 32-bit address space and makes them non-routable on the public internet, so you can reuse them in multiple private networks for internal communication.
 This best practice is based on the same principle that applies to private address space.
-One or more address ranges are carved out of the entire private address space that's used by an organization and declared non-routable within that organization’s corporate network.
+One or more address ranges are carved out of the entire private address space that's used by your organization and declared non-routable within your organization’s corporate network.
 The address ranges are reused in multiple landing zones.
 As a result, each landing zone:

 - Is assigned a routable address space that's made of one or more address ranges.
-The organization centrally manages the address ranges and uniquely assigns them to a landing zone for communicating with the corporate network.
+Your organization centrally manages the address ranges and uniquely assigns them to a landing zone for communicating with the corporate network.
 Addresses in the routable space are assigned to front-end components.
-- Can use the non-routable address space, which is the address ranges that the organization declared non-routable in the corporate network.
+- Can use the non-routable address space, which is the address ranges that your organization declared non-routable in the corporate network.
 You can use these reserved ranges for internal communication in all landing zones.
 Addresses in the non-routable space are assigned to back-end components.

 In an Azure hub-and-spoke network that's customer-managed or based on Virtual WAN, two or more spoke virtual networks can't have overlapping IP address spaces.
 Non-routable address blocks can't be assigned to a landing zone spoke.
 Virtual network peering is nontransitive, so a landing zone spoke virtual network can peer with a "second-level" spoke virtual network that has a non-routable address space.
 The following diagram shows the dual virtual network topology for landing zones.